 At each level, review committees and administrators must make a positive or negative decision on the question of tenure and/or promotion and must write a letter to be placed in the portfolio (copy to the candidate, copy to lower levels of review) (for administrative faculty, recommendation letters must be sent to the candidate's academic supervisors (e.g., department chair, dean) and administrative supervisors (e.g. Center for Excellence in Teaching and Learning, Global Institute, etc.) and copy to the Provost which includes the recommendation for tenure and/or promotion and articulates the strengths and weaknesses that contributed to the decision.
 Within 10 calendar days from the review decision at each level, the faculty member has the right to respond to a committee's or administrator's decision and justifications by submitting a written letter to the reviewing committee or administrator and copied to the next level of review.
-The committee or administrator will respond in writing to the candidate and copy the next level of review.
-This response may include the reversal of the original decision.
-The portfolio of a faculty member who has submitted one or more response letters will proceed through the review process by an alternative schedule, as determined by the Office of the Provost and Vice President for Academic Affairs.
-This alternate schedule will provide time for reviews and responses while assuring that reviews and responses will be completed in time to meet the reporting requirements of the University System of Georgia.
+This response will become part of the portfolio that will be forwarded to the subsequent levels of review.
+The response letter should address the interpretation of the information in the portfolio but it should not include new evidence to be considered in the review process.
+The reviewer (committee or administrator) does not respond to this letter.

-Third-Year Review (Pre-Tenure Review)
+Third-Year Review

-The review of third-year portfolios begins with the department T&P committee, proceeding in turn to the department chair and the dean.
-The department chair is reviewed by the department review committee, followed by the college T&P committee, and then the dean.
+For non-administrative faculty, the review of third-year portfolios begins with the department T&P committee, proceeding in turn to the department chair and the dean.
+The third-year review portfolio of a department chair is reviewed by the department review committee, followed by the college T&P committee, and then the dean.
+The third-year review for other academic administrators (deans, other college-level administrators, and administrators above the level of dean) will mirror the first three levels of review for the tenure and promotion process.

 At each level, review committees and administrators consider the progress of the candidate toward tenure or, in the case of instructors, toward promotion.
-A letter is written at each level of review outlining the strengths and weaknesses of the candidate with respect to this question.
+A letter is written at each level of review outlin¬ing the strengths and weaknesses of the candidate with respect to this question.
 A copy of each review letter is sent to the candidate and a copy is placed in the portfolio.